anjali-yadav17/Seasonal-Fashion-Guide/README.md

 1. Click "Start Shopping" to begin the conversation
 2. Answer the chatbot's questions about your preferences:
-   - Clothing type (casual, formal, partywear)
-   - Budget
    - Gender
+   - Season (spring 🌸, summer ☀️or winter ❄️)
+   - Clothing type (casual, formal, trendy)
+   - Occasion (everyday wear, special event, or work)
    - Preferred brands or colors
-3. Receive personalized outfit recommendations based on your inputs
+4. Receive personalized outfit recommendations based on your inputs

 ---